billyyyyy3320/Billy/blog/_en/2019-8-15-why-I-like-git-rebase.md

 error: failed to push some refs to 'git@github.com:newsbielt703/test-git-push--force-with-lease.git'
 ```

-### Bad things happen
+### Bad things happened

-What if you screw up, maybe you just run `git push -f` and someone lose his work?
+What if you screw up, maybe you have just run `git push -f` and someone lost his/her work?
+No worries.
 I found something interesting - [git-blame-someone-else](https:/github.com/jayphelps/git-blame-someone-else).
 Install it and run `git blame-someone-else "yourteammate <yourteamate@gmail.com>" <commit>`.
 See what happen below, it's no longer your fault:

 ```
 commit 70f45487814217d0226f7eae8d0caa0734775353 (HEAD -> master, origin/master)